 The tick mark has grown to become a symbol of the internal auditor’s raison d’être, but the primary role of internal audit is not, in fact, defined by stationery and workpapers.
 The Institute of Internal Auditors (IIA) notes that:

-“The role of internal audit is to provide independent assurance that an organization's risk management, governance and internal control processes are operating effectively.”
+“The objective of internal audit is to provide independent assurance that an organization’s risk management, governance and internal control processes are operating effectively.”
+It provides insights on risk management, internal controls, compliance processes and helps the management operate efficiently.

 Carefully define the scope of internal audit